alexpetros/triptych/README.md

 ### Should I use this in my project?

+Not yet, but soon.

-This library's featureset will track the proposals that it is supporting, which will have to incporate feedback, and thus cannot provide strong backwards compatibility guarantees, at the start.
+This library's featureset will track the proposals that it is supporting, which will have to incporate feedback, and thus cannot provide strong backwards compatibility guarantees at the start.

 That having been said, it is versioned as a pre-1.x, so feel free to make use of it as an early adopter if you like, and as the proposal firms up, I will make the necessary changes and log them appropriately.

-### Is it deployed to a CDN?

-Not yet, but soon.
+It's not deployed to a CDN yet, but will be soon.

+### What if multiple elements match the target?

+Targeting is done using the [querySelector API](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector), which performs a depth-first pre-order traversal of the document's nodes.
+The target will be the first matching element found, per that algorithm.